hsinmutsai/personal-web/courses/19springdsa.md

 ## Course Materials (slides, homework, and solutions)
 They will be made available here after the semester ends.
+Also, materials from the past years are available [here](https://www.csie.ntu.edu.tw/~hsinmu/courses/).
 Students taking the course please go to [NTU COOL](https://cool.ntu.edu.tw) to see the course materials.

 ## Links ##